difx/difx/sites/Haystack/ehtc/Readme-Cycle4.txt

 #
 # Canned instructions for polconversion and packaging for ...
 #
-# This version is appropriate to Cycle4 through Rev3
+# This version is appropriate to Cycle4 following Rev3
+# The template for this file is in:     $ehtc/Readme-Cycle4.txt
+# rename it to:      $exp-$subv-v${vers}${ctry}p${iter}r${relv}.logfile
 #
 # Make a copy for each band/track and customize the environment
 # variables at the top of the ENVIRONMENT section.
 #

 # ENVIRONMENT =====================
-# go to working host and setup tools -- different per site
+# go to working host and setup versioned tools -- different per site
 to eht
-casadev   # alias that adds CASA 4.7.2 bin to PATH
+casadev   # alias that adds CASA 4.7.2 bin to PATH source /swc/difx/setup-DiFX-2.5.2.bash
 #source /swc/difx/setup-DiFX-2.5.bash
 #source /swc/difx/setup-difx.bash
-source /swc/difx/difx-root-18Jan09/setup-difx.bash
+#source /swc/difx/difx-root-18Jan09/setup-difx.bash
 #source /swc/hops/hops.bash
 source $DIFXROOT/bin/hops.bash